leoclo/spotify-easie/README.md

 ## Testing
 ---
-With the activated enviroment set the variables on settings.json file and run the following command
+With the activated enviroment set the variables on settings.json file and run the following commands

 ```bash
 python tests/test_easie.py settings.json